Is Coconut Water Before Workout Good? (4 Things to Know)

 Our content is meticulously researched and reviewed by an expert team of fact checkers and medical professionals.
 They ensure accuracy, relevance, and timeliness using the latest reputable sources, which are cited within the text and listed at the end of the article.
 Before publication and upon significant updates, we confirm factual accuracy, committed to providing readers with well-informed content.
 Learn more.

-As a fitness trainer, I often peruse online forums to see what's new in the fitness world, and I've learned from numerous posts that many athletes drink coconut water before working out.
+As a certified personal trainer, I often peruse online forums to see what's new in the fitness world, and I've learned from numerous posts that many athletes drink coconut water before working out.

 So, I set aside a few days to research and discuss the topic with our dietitian at Total Shape and see if coconut water could be a good pre-workout drink to give my clients more energy and strength while working out.